Our research focus

 - D: Methods and tools.

-Some research groups which are in advanced research phases and/or due to conclusion do not accept new PhD students.
-More information on:
+Some research groups which are in advanced research phases do not accept new PhD students.
+More information:

 Biotechnological production processes are becoming more and more important not only for the production of biologicals including vaccines and recombinant proteins, but also for the sustainable production of platform chemicals and biopolymers.
 Major challenges, in view of economic attractiveness and competitiveness with established traditional processes and products, are the increase of the product yields, flexible adjustment of the desired product quality and product safety.
 Within the IMPRS, new concepts and new methods are being developed for this purpose.